Teoscar Hernández Player Props: Mariners vs. Angels

-Teoscar Hernandez -- 0-for-3 in his most recent game -- will be in action for the Seattle Mariners versus the Los Angeles Angels, with Jose Suarez on the hill, on April 4 at 9:40 PM ET.
+Teoscar Hernandez -- 2-for-4 with two home runs and four RBI in his last game -- will be in action for the Seattle Mariners against the Los Angeles Angels, with Shohei Ohtani on the mound, on April 5 at 4:10 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Angels.
+In his most recent game, he hit two homers in his most recent appearance (going 2-for-4) against the Angels.

 Teoscar Hernández Game Info & Props vs. the Angels